MayurNaik524/QR-Generator/README.md

 2) npm i inquirer    (OR)   npm install inquirer

 To Run
-node index.js
+1) node index.js

-Enter the url and it will create the qr image in png form and also the data is saved in txt file
+//Enter the url and it will create the qr image in png form and also the data is saved in txt file